 Examine Your Own Weaknesses

-Your child could excel at something that you are terrible or which you hate or dislike.
-Avoid projecting your likes, dislikes and skill sets on your child.
+Your child could excel at something that you are terrible at or that you hate or dislike.
+Avoid projecting your likes, dislikes, and skill sets on your child.
 Consider whether your own biases/preferences are blocking him from reaching the heights of his natural abilities and interests.

 Look For Hidden Strengths

 Sometimes the path to identifying a child’s strengths is by examining perceived weaknesses/problem areas.
 This could be a potential strength that is being expressed in a negative manner, but that could be re-directed/channeled in a positive manner.
 The weakness could be the extreme version of a positive strength that needs some moderation.